damiancipolat/Fish-type-JS/README.md

 **Allow unknow:**

-You can configure the library to allow unknow properties when you are using a custom schema.
+You can configure the library to allow unknow properties when you are using a custom schema, adding true at the las parameter of decorate.

 ```javascript
 const findGeoT  = decorate([pointType],null,true)(findGeo);